-Stan has decades of experience in muscle research and discovered the Syntrophin proteins, which form part of the Dystrophin complex in muscle.
-He has extensive research experience in DMD and has developed several pre-clinical treatments for the disease.
-Stan has received many accolades and was elected to the Washington State Academy of Sciences in 2013 and selected as a Fellow of the American Association for the Advancement of Sciences in 2017.
-Stan is currently Professor and Chair of the Department of Physiology and Biophysics at the University of Washington.
+Stan has decades of experience in muscle research and discovered the Syntrophin proteins, members of the Dystrophin complex in muscle.
+He has extensive research experience in DMD.
+He is currently a Professor of Physiology and Biophysics at the University of Washington.
+Stan was elected to the Washington State Academy of Sciences in 2013 and selected as a Fellow of the American Association for the Advancement of Sciences in 2017.

 Head of CMC